MK2345/LabelPropagation/README.md

 ### Undirected graph

 <img src="Evaluation/1u.png" width="75%">
+Both figures show the application of the LP algorithm 1000 times.
+Figure 40 shows the respective frequency or number of communities found, while Figure 41 shows the extent to which there is a dependency between the number of communities found and the calculated modularity.

 <img src="Evaluation/2u.png" width="75%">
+Figure 42 shows the respective frequency of the number of iteration steps required until the termination condition is fulfilled.

 <img src="Evaluation/3u.png" width="75%">
+Figure 43 shows that 79.3% of the nodes are contained in a cluster and that the 10 nodes with the highest page rank are among them.

 <img src="Evaluation/4u.png" width="75%">
 <img src="Evaluation/5u.png" width="75%">
 <img src="Evaluation/6u.png" width="75%">